|

 Danaik’s enclosure or Dannanayaka enclosure is adjacent to the Royal enclosure, and an area which historians are divided on.
 Some believe it to be the mint area of Hampi, some the seat of administration (Danaik meaning chief administrator), while some say it is the military training area.
 Most of the monuments here were completely destroyed, hence the ambiguity.

-Besides the ruins and the rugged landscape, the farm animals and indigenous birds form an interesting subject of photography in this area
+Besides the ruins and the rugged landscape, the farm animals and indigenous birds form an interesting subject of photography in this area.

 Hampi Itinerary and Travel Guide - Royal Enclosure